Columnstore indexes: Overview

 After merging smaller rowgroups, the index quality should be improved.

-Starting with SQL Server 2019 (15.x), Azure SQL Database, and Azure SQL Managed Instance, the tuple-mover is helped by a background merge task that automatically compresses smaller OPEN delta rowgroups that have existed for some time as determined by an internal threshold, or merges COMPRESSED rowgroups from where a large number of rows has been deleted.
+Starting with SQL Server 2019 (15.x), Azure SQL Database, Azure SQL Managed Instance, and dedicated SQL pools in Azure Synapse Analytics, the tuple-mover is helped by a background merge task that automatically compresses smaller OPEN delta rowgroups that have existed for some time as determined by an internal threshold, or merges COMPRESSED rowgroups from where a large number of rows has been deleted.
 This improves the columnstore index quality over time.

 A column segment is a column of data from within the rowgroup.

 - Each rowgroup contains one column segment for every column in the table.

 - Each column segment is compressed together and stored on physical media.

 A clustered columnstore index is the physical storage for the entire table.

 To reduce fragmentation of the column segments and improve performance, the columnstore index might store some data temporarily into a clustered index called a deltastore and a B-tree list of IDs for deleted rows.
 The deltastore operations are handled behind the scenes.
 To return the correct query results, the clustered columnstore index combines query results from both the columnstore and the deltastore.